 But its motion had caught my eye.
 So the thoughts were momentarily suspended, the feet were ordered to a halt, and the little dragonfly was spared that final indignity.
 I stooped to examine it.

-A moment before it had been fully alive, doing what dragonflies do.
+A moment before it had been fully alive, flitting about, doing what dragonflies do.
 But something inside it had broken, and in an instant, a thousand million interlinked living mechanisms were disrupted, and the little being fell from the sky, frozen in the moment of its fatal infarction.

 The life had not entirely fled from it yet, and its wings trembled ever so slightly as I lifted it, gently, from the concrete.
-Inconceivably, it had form, occupied space, displaced some measurable amount of nothingness, yet had no mass whatsoever.
+Inconceivably, it had form, occupied space, displaced some measurable amount of nothingness, yet had no discernible mass whatsoever.
 It was like holding a hologram.

 A dragonfly is study in contradictions, at once fearsome-looking yet unspeakably delicate, ancient yet incomprehensibly advanced, like some alien cyber-thing from fifty million years in the future.
 Should our species manage, improbably, to survive indefinitely, someday our distant descendants may wield such technology.